 Selection of a board with community representation to lead this process is currently underway.
 The board application period closed Friday, May 5th.

-Following a review of all applications, selected candidates will be invited to interview in May.
+Following a review of all applications, selected candidates will be invited to interview.
 Candidates who have provided an email address will receive notification of their status at the conclusion of the review process.

 The interview processes will be conducted by Forefront, an independent, third party nonprofit organization.
 As the nation’s only statewide membership association for nonprofits, grant makers, public agencies, advisors and allies serving Illinois, Forefront brings extensive expertise in nonprofit development and provides a range of support in board development, nonprofit capacity building and fundraising.
 Following completion of the interview process, Forefront will provide planning team a prioritized list of finalists.

-The team will select and announce the new members in early summer.
+The team will select and announce the new members in summer.

 Community input and feedback continues to be gathered through a series of meetings.
 To date, hundreds of community members have been engaged through focus groups and large town hall meetings.